biabbiassago/PUI2017_bb1569/HW9_bb1569/README.md

 In this assignment we get Census data to see the percentage of households with broadband access, and the geographic distribution of the linkNYC around the city.
 I completed most of this assignment, asked questions to the team about how to download the AFF tables, and reviewed the code with Michael.

+We used the function written by Professor Bianca (choropleth.py) for some of the plots.